akkadotnet/Akka.Persistence.Sql/README.md

 You must always provide a `connectionString` and a `providerName`, even if you provide a `DataOptions` object.
 Please consult the Linq2Db documentation for more information on how to configure a valid `DataOptions` object.
-The `ConnectionOptions.MappingSchema` option will always be overridden by Akka.Persistence.Sql.
+The `MappingSchema` will always be overridden by Akka.Persistence.Sql.

 ## The Classic Way, Using HOCON